segmentio/segment-docs/src/connections/destinations/destination-filters.md

 Use destination filters to prevent certain data from flowing into a destination.
 You can conditionally filter out event properties, traits, and fields, or even filter out the event itself.

-You can configure destination filters on cloud-mode destinations as well as on mobile and web device-mode destinations.
+You can configure destination filters on cloud-mode, mobile, and web device-mode destinations.
 With device-mode destinations, you can use the same user interface or API mechanism that you use for your cloud-mode destinations, and have those filters acted upon for device-mode destinations on web and mobile.

 Common use cases for destination filters include:
 - Managing PII (personally identifiable information) by blocking fields from reaching certain destinations